 Transferring is a complex process that can be challenging for new students, but you don’t have to go through it alone.
 Our academic advisors and University Partnership transfer coordinator are here to make sure you have the right plan to meet your transfer goals.
 We look forward to helping you on this journey and want to make a smooth transition from LCCC (or whichever institution you began with) to a four-year university.

 Brittnee Rourke began her first semester at Bowling Green State University this fall.
 And while she was new to BGSU’s campus, she arrived with junior academic standing and an associate degree in culinary arts already on her resume.
-By starting her education at LCCC and transferring, Rourke gained confidence in her academic skills and a clarify in her career path.

 Transfer to most four-year institutions requires students to be transfer-ready before applying for admission.
 Our transfer team can help you establish transfer goals and navigate transfer timelines so when it’s time to apply and transfer, you’ll be ready.
 We will also help you connect with instructors who can help you with future academics, internships and career goals.